Albert Bayet: Biography

 He was the president of the French National Press Federation (FNPF) from 25 August 1944 to his death in 1961.
-After having been clandestine president in 1943 and 1944, participating with writer Victor Charbonnel in the journal L'Action.
-He was also member of the French Human Rights League for many years, president of the Ligue de l'enseignement from 1949 to 1959, and general secretary of the Union rationaliste.
+After having been a clandestine president in 1943 and 1944, participating with writer Victor Charbonnel in the journal L'Action.
+He was also a member of the French Human Rights League for many years, president of the Ligue de l'enseignement from 1949 to 1959, and general secretary of the Union rationaliste.
 He also took part in those which, shortly after the liberation, left the Radical party to join the Progressive Union, the 'kindred spirit' to the French Communist Party.

 Bayet was a proponent of the Christ myth theory.
-With Paul-Louis Couchoud and Prosper Alfaric he authored Le Problème de Jésus et les Origines du Christianisme (The Problem of Jesus and Christian Origins, 1932).
+With Paul-Louis Couchoud and Prosper Alfaric, he authored Le Problème de Jésus et les Origines du Christianisme (The Problem of Jesus and Christian Origins, 1932).